Husein Gradaščević: Exile and death

 If the choice to flee Bosnia was not already clear, the Sultan's furious fatwa declaring Gradaščević "no good", an "evil-doer", a "traitor", a "criminal" and a "rebel" may have convinced Gradaščević to leave.
 Due to various customs and procedures, however, Gradaščević's departure from Bosnia was held up for several days.
 After pleading with Austrian officials to ease their restrictions, Gradaščević finally reached the Sava River boundary with a large party of followers on 16 June.
 He crossed the river into Habsburg lands the same day, along with some 100 followers, servants, and family.
 Though he expected to be treated as a Bosnian vizier, he instead found himself held in quarantine in Slavonski Brod for nearly a month, with his weapons and many of his possessions taken away.

 Gradaščević and other rebels managed to flee across the Sava to Vinkovci and then Osijek, in Austrian territory.
 Some 66 men, 12 women, 135 servants and 252 horses accompanied him.

 Austrian officials faced constant pressure from the Ottoman government to move Gradaščević as far away from the border as possible.
 On 4 July he was moved to Osijek where he essentially lived in internment.
 His communications with the rest of his family and social circle were severely limited and he complained about his treatment to the authorities several times.
 His conditions would eventually improve, and before he left Osijek he remarked to local officials that he had enjoyed his stay there.
-Although intensely homesick and only partially in control of his own destiny, Gradaščević retained his pride and dignity.
+Although intensely homesick and only partially in control of his destiny, Gradaščević retained his pride and dignity.
 He was said to have lived a luxurious life that included jousting competitions with his companions.